Pablo Bofill

-Pablo Bofill (born 1980 in Paris) is a French architecture firm executive.
-As of 2022, he is the co-head of Ricardo Bofill Taller de Arquitectura (RBTA) in Barcelona, jointly with his half-brother Ricardo Emilio Bofill.
+Pablo Bofill (born 1980 in Paris) is the CEO of the architecture firm Bofill Taller de Arquitectura in Barcelona.

 Life

 Pablo Bofill is the son of architect Ricardo Bofill and visual artist Annabelle d'Huart.
 He studied at ESADE in Barcelona in the early 2000s.
-He became chief executive of RBTA in 2009.
+He became chief executive of Ricardo Bofill Taller de Arquitectura in 2009, and succeeded his late father at the firm's helm in January 2022.

 In June 2014 he married Colombian designer Melissa Losada; they later divorced.
-He is the father of two children, Luca (born 2018) and Athena Sol (born 2021), the latter with Argentine visual artist Luna Paiva whom he married in 2022.
+He married Argentine visual artist Luna Paiva in 2022.